sui-potatoes/app/packages/grid/docs/grid.md

 ## Macro function `von_neumann_count`

-Count the number of Von Neumann neighbors of a point that satisfy the predicate $f.
+Count the number of Von Neumann neighbors of a cell that satisfy the predicate $f.

 Example:
 ```move